mattlgroff/ask-cli/README.md

 - `grep(pattern, file)`: Search for PATTERN in each FILE or standard input.
 FILE can be a file or a directory.
 If it's a directory, the command will perform a recursive search.
 - `cat(file)`: Concatenate a single file to standard output.
 - `date`: Get the current date and time in the format 'Month Day, Year @ Hour:Minute:Second AM/PM'.
+- `curl(url)`: Make a curl request to a specified URL.
+- `top`: Get the top processes running on the system.
+- `ping(host)`: Ping a specified host.
+- `fetch_hacker_news`: Get the top or new stories from Hacker News.
+- `do_math_with_wolfram(query)`: Ask Wolfram Alpha to do math for you.
+For example, "What is 2 + 2?" or "What is the square root of 4?".
+- `get_current_weather(location)`: Get the current weather for a specified lat/lon.
+For example, "What is the weather in Seattle?".
+- `get_weather_forecast(location)`: Get the weather forecast for a specified lat/lon.
+For example, "What is the weather forecast for Seattle?".
+- `geocode_location_by_city`: Get the lat/lon for a specified city.
+For example, "What is the lat/lon for Seattle?".
+- `geocode_location_by_zip`: Get the lat/lon for a specified zip code.
+For example, "What is the lat/lon for 98101?".

 # History
 By default, chat history is saved in your `ask-cli` folder in a file called `history.json` in the same directory as `ask.rb`.
 If your history gets so long that you need to delete it (going over token limits or just want a fresh start), just delete the `history.json` file and it will be recreated the next time you run the script.